Fix problems with TV channels

 - Check your cables are connected correctly.
-Especially the cable from your aerial to your BT TV box.
+Especially the cable from your aerial to your EE TV box.
 If you're using a SCART cable, try using an HDMI cable for the best viewing experience.
 HD channels need to be viewed with an HDMI cable

 - Check the Digital UK website to see if there's any planned engineering works that might be affecting the service in your area